andersonfurtado/AZML-Machine-Learning-Operations/README.md

 ## Overview

-In this project, we use Microsoft Azure to demonstrate machine learning operations.
+In this project, we used Microsoft Azure to demonstrate machine learning operations.
 This project used the Bank Marketing data set.
 This dataset was used to create a classification model to predict whether the customer will sign a term deposit or not using the AutoML feature in Azure ML Studio.
 We used Azure to set up a cloud-based machine learning production model, deploy it and consume it.
 We also create, publish and consume a pipeline.

 ## Architecture
 Esta imagem dá uma visão geral do diagrama arquitetônico do projeto: